bluecough/SecureX-HaveIBeenPwned/README.md

 source venv/bin/activate (To leave venv type 'deactivate' at the command prompt) pip install -U -r requirements.txt
 ```
-# Optional if you want to run this locally in your datacenter DMZ
+# Optional: If you want to run this locally in your datacenter DMZ
 ```
 Go to the # Now create the JWT token section and create your SECRET_KEY and JWT token export SECRET_KEY='<what ever the secret key is>'